top of page

 04.5 EV fires & charging research

-Of all electric passenger vehicle traction battery fire incidents studied, approximately a third went into thermal runaway while connected to AC or DC EV charging, or within an hour of being disconnected from AC or DC EV charging.
+Throughout our research, the number of EV battery fires that occur while connected to EV charging sits in the range of 18% to 30%.
+These include EVs that went into thermal runaway while connected to AC or DC EV charging, or within an hour of being disconnected from AC or DC EV charging.

-It should also be noted that electric vehicles, by definition, spend significant periods of time connected to energised charging, so the high number of charging-related incidents should not be considered unusual.
+In all discussions regarding charging-connected EV battery fires, it should be noted that electric vehicles, by definition, spend significant periods of time connected to energised charging, so these incidents should not be considered unusual.

 However, the number of EV fire incidents while connected to energised charging highlights the need to consider emergency response at charging hubs; on-site hydrants, fire appliance access, pre-incident planning & water run-off.